Philips CEO says Lumileds division performance to improve in H2

-AMSTERDAM, April 25 (Reuters) - The performance of Philips’ up-for-sale Lumileds lighting components division is expected to improve in the second part of 2016, CEO Frans van Houten said on Monday.
+AMSTERDAM (Reuters) - The performance of Philips’ (PHG.AS) up-for-sale Lumileds lighting components division is expected to improve in the second part of 2016, CEO Frans van Houten said on Monday.

 In January, the U.S. government blocked Philips’ plan to sell an 80 percent stake in Lumileds to Chinese investors for $2.7 billion citing unspecified national security concerns.